-During 2019 to 2020 the council made grant payments totalling £408,485 to organisations on which members served.
+During 2020 to 2021 the council made grant payments totalling £402,415 (2019 to 2020) £408,485) to organisations on which members served.
 Transactions with Barley Homes (Group) Ltd and Verse Facilities Management Ltd are disclosed separately below.

-During 2019 to 2020 there were no transactions of a material nature, to either the council or related third parties, involving members of the council serving in a personal capacity.
+During 2020 to 2021 there were no transactions of a material nature, to either the council or related third parties, involving members of the council serving in a personal capacity.

-For the purpose of this note senior staff have been defined as being members of the Leadership Team, plus those individuals that have a statutory responsibility, i.e. Head of Paid Services, S151 Officer and the Monitoring Officer.
+For the purpose of this note senior staff have been defined as being members of the Leadership Team, plus those individuals that have a statutory responsibility (Head of Paid Services, S151 Officer and the Monitoring Officer).
 There are no transactions that require disclosure in relation to these senior staff for the year.